ThibaultFillion/strengths/documentation/engines.rst

   while engine.iterate() :
     pass

-  output = engine.get_output
+  output = engine.get_output()

-For common use, it may be more convenient to use the simulate or simulate_script functions, which wraps the engine dynamics. the simulate_script function takes as argument a script and an engine :
+For common use, it may be more convenient to use the simulate or simulate_script functions, which wraps the engine dynamics.
+The simulate_script function takes as argument a script and an engine:

 .. code:: python